 We are in agreement with the TRAI that since the empanelment process is being carried for the first time by the TRAI for Broadcasting and Cable sector, the initial the length of empanelment may be kept for few years so that this process can be reviewed and list of the auditors may be updated.
 Accordingly, the period of empanelment may range from 1 year to 3 years.
-This period may be enhanced to 5 years later.
 There should be a strict vigilance initiated by the TRAI to curb any illegal practices.